 In order to pay the costs of enforcing the damage prevention laws, users of the One-Call (Call Before You Dig) system must register with the PUCO and pay an annual registration fee of not more than $50.
 Failure to register may result in a fine of up to $2,500.

 Who must register?

 Any excavator, developer, designer or utility operator conducting business in Ohio that participates in (or is required to participate in) the One-Call system must register and pay the registration fee.
 Individuals who use the One-Call system just to perform excavation work on his or her own property will not be required to pay the registration fee.

 How do I register?

-The PUCO will work with the Ohio Utilities Protection Service and the Oil and Gas Producers Utilities Protection Service to obtain a list of registrants.
-The PUCO will then issue invoices to those companies and individuals with instructions that include the amount to pay and where to send the payment.
-In other words, all you have to do is wait until the PUCO sends you an invoice.
+The PUCO will identify potential registrants and will then issue invoices to those companies and individuals with instructions that include the amount to pay and where to send the payment.

 Why am I receiving an invoice?